- Domain registration

 - Infoblox NIOS

-If you don’t find your DNS provider in the list provided try to get this information on the providers website or by contacting your provider support.
+If none of the above-listed DNS providers is one your are ordering service from, try to get this information on the provider’s website or by contacting their support.

 Firs of all you need to check if you have added CNAME to your domain correctly: